Phantasus/Cuis-Smalltalk-Magma/Journal.md

 the `MaServerRegistry`), which adds now methods for uuid interaction and time difference calculation, which were missing from Cuis.

+Removed after an image crash and the resulting rage of re-declaring in-existent Squeak classes all of them (as some weird extensions were added to them).
+Also I commented out the `addToStartUpList:` calls, as they resulted in the image to block on the next startup, which is NOT WHAT I WANT (grml!!).

 # 10. May 2021 (jpb)